mateo-patino/jcurve/README.md

 # Modelling a Constant-Jerk Curve 🎢
-This repository contains code for the paper "**Jerk, Speed, and Acceleration Inclined Surfaces**."
+This repository contains code for the paper "**Jerk, Speed, and Acceleration on Inclined Surfaces**."
 The Python scripts here implement a tool to visualize the constant-jerk _y=y(x)_ curve presented in the paper.
 A hodograph of the jerk and acceleration vectors for an object traveling along the curve is also available.

 ## Installation
 Our code requires [Python3](https://www.python.org/downloads/) and certain external libraries ("dependencies") to run.
 First, make sure you have Python3 installed in your system.
 Then, install our code's dependencies by running